lustre-labs/lustre/examples/05-http-requests/README.md

 ) -> App(flags, model, msg)
 ```

 All that's changed is the return type of our `init` and `update` functions.
-Instead
-of returning just a new model, they now return a tuple containing both a model and
-any side effects we want the runtime to perform.
+Instead of returning just a new model, they now return a tuple containing both a model and any side effects we want the runtime to perform.

-You'll notice that running a Lustre app with side effects _changes the signature_
-of our [`init`](src/app.gleam#L43) and [`update`](src/app.gleam#L54) functions.
-Instead of returning just a model, we return a tuple containing both a model an
-an `Effect(Msg)` value.
-The effect value specifies any further updates we might
-want the Lustre runtime to execute before the next invocation of the `view`
-function.

-> **Note**: notice how the type of `view` remains the same.
-In Lustre, your `view`
-> is always a [_pure function_](https://en.wikipedia.org/wiki/Pure_function) that
-> takes a model and returns the UI to be rendered: we never perform side effects
-> in the `view` function itself.
+Because the Lustre runtime handles effects _for_ us, our `update` and `view` functions can remain [pure functions](https://en.wikipedia.org/wiki/Pure_function) no matter how many effects we need.

 ## HTTP requests as side effects

 The community library [`lustre_http`](https://hexdocs.pm/lustre_http/) gives us
 a way to model HTTP requests as Lustre `Effect`s.
-Crucially, when we call
-`lustre_http.get` we are _not_ performing the request!
-We're constructing a
-description of the side effect that we can hand off to the Lustre runtime to
+Crucially, when we call `lustre_http.get` we are _not_ performing the request!
+We're constructing a description of the side effect that we can hand off to the Lustre runtime to perform.
-perform.

 ```gleam
 fn get_quote() -> Effect(Msg) {